+The City's ILUDC §18.50.030 provides regulations for Archaeological Resource Preservation.
 The requirements of this Section are intended to ensure that appropriate safeguards are established and followed in order to protect archaeological and paleontological resources, as well as sacred sites and/or traditional cultural properties (TCPs) whose potential location is identified, or which are discovered as a result of development activity within the City.